dfad1ripe/eetest/README.md

 The script creates or updates a file named `eetest-data.<githubusername>` at each successful request to GitHub API, writing ISO8601 timestamp of last execution to this file.

-Then, on the next run, the timestamp is read form this file and used as `since` parameter in API query.
+Then, on the next run, the timestamp is read from this file and used as `since` parameter in API query.

 If a file does not exist, a full list of gists is retrieved.
+Thus, a first run with a new GitHub username always retrieves a full list of gists.